UPDATE: Hacienda HealthCare Nurse Arrested After Vegetative Patient Gives Birth

 And although the woman is unable to communicate, she was likely to have felt pain during labor.

 “There’s no doubt she was able to feel pain, but how much consciousness there was to really take the suffering from that is what I don’t know,” Marchand added.

-Karina Cesena, whose 22-year-old daughter has lived at the facility for several years, says staff won’t provide any information regarding the investigation.
+Karina Cesena, whose 22-year-old daughter has lived at the facility for several years, says staff did not provide any information regarding the investigation.